YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 - **p2_lysine-rich-domain-LCMS**
   - The scripts take MaxQuant output as input and progress through PTM stoichiometry calculation, parameter optimisation, diagnostic ion analysis, and visualisation of site-specific lysine hydroxylations.

-> Figures for the manuscript were generated using these Rmardkown scripts, and were saved in the corresponding `_files` folder.
+> Figures for the manuscript were generated using these Rmarkdown scripts, and were saved in the corresponding `_files` folder.

 ## data